 Don’t get us wrong–we’d never knock the OG PB+J. Not only does it still hit the spot as an adult, it also has serious health benefits.
 But recently we’ve been making room on our shelves for some peanut butter alternatives—hear us out.

 Apologies in advance to our friends with nut allergies, but research shows that people who eat peanuts and other tree nuts tend to be healthier, leaner and even live longer than those who don’t.
 Plus they’re high in the good type of fats–mono and poly-unsaturated–which provide energy, support brain function, and even healthy skin.

 That being said, peanut butter in particular can be a sneaky source of sugar and trans fats when they contain added sugar, corn syrup, palm oil, or partially hydrogenated oils (always read the label before you buy!)

 But there’s another reason to branch out beyond peanut butter.
 Simply put, there’s an array of other tasty nut butters–and seed butters–that provide just as many nutrients, if not more!
 Though vitamins and minerals vary, generally speaking most nuts contain magnesium, vitamin E, copper, phosphorus, and manganese, as well as antioxidants, including polyphenols, which help protect cells from damage.

 Check out some of our favorite alternative nut and seed butters and spreads, what they taste like and how to use them:

 The taste: Sweet, with a delicate, mild flavor

 The new use: Dips

-Step aside hummus–almond butter actually makes a tasty dip partner for veggies.
+Step aside hummus–this peanut butter alternative actually makes a tasty dip partner for veggies.
 Spice it up with a dash of soy sauce, lime juice, and ginger and pair with snap peas, broccoli, and red bell pepper strips.
 Plus, the good fat from almond butter will help you absorb the antioxidants in the veggies!

 The taste: Rich and slightly bitter